johnae/nix-ci-overlay/README.md

-### Nix Overlay for Buildkite
+### My Nix Overlay

-Used in my buildkite builds.
-The docker image itself is here as well in the form of a Nix expression.
+Used in CI builds for example, but also for whatever else.
+The buildkite docker image itself is defined here as well in the form of a Nix expression.